Elementary charge: As a unit

 where α is the fine-structure constant, c is the speed of light, ε_{0} is the electric constant, and ħ is the reduced Planck constant.

 Quantization

-Charge quantization is the principle that the charge of any object is an integer multiple of the elementary charge.
-Thus, an object's charge can be exactly 0 e, or exactly 1 e, −1 e, 2 e, etc., but not 1/2 e, or −3.8 e, etc. (There may be exceptions to this statement, depending on how "object" is defined; see below.)
+All known elementary particles have charges that are integer multiples of the charge on the down quark, an observation known as '.
+Thus the charge on the down quark, 1/3 e can be considered the fundamental quantum of charge.
+However down quarks cannot be isolated: they exist only in combination with other quarks to create particles with a single elementary charge, like protons and neutrons.

-This is the reason for the terminology "elementary charge": it is meant to imply that it is an indivisible unit of charge.
+The physical cause of charge quantization is not known and it has no explanation in the Standard Model of elementary particles.
+Grand unification theories predict charge quantization, but they fail in other ways.

 Fractional elementary charge

-There are two known sorts of exceptions to the indivisibility of the elementary charge: quarks and quasiparticles.
+There are two known types of exception to the indivisibility of the elementary charge: quarks and quasiparticles.